🇯🇵 Tax Free in Japan: The Complete Guide

 You are close to the moment you have been waiting for: Your VAT refund is almost ready for collection.
 Head to the designated tax counter with your receipts and necessary documents.
 The staff at the counter will facilitate the refund and help with the Pie VAT app.

-With Pie VAT: You process your claim via our app instead of manually filling out numerous forms.
-Simple!
+With Pie VAT: You process your claim via our app and can avoid lengthy lines.
+Simple and digital!

 When you depart Japan